Q1. What is Performance testing?

 Load Testing: This type of testing test the system for the normal expected load.

-Stress Testing: This type of testing test the system for large load or peak load.
-It helps in understanding behavior of the system under an extreme workload.
+Stress Testing: This type of testing test the system for a large load or peak load.
+It helps in understanding the behavior of the system under an extreme workload.

 Spike Testing: This type of testing tests the system for the sudden increase in load.